fitness 24 community

-- Also, any virus picked by the hands must be transferred to the mouth/eyes/nose for possible infection to occur.
-Signage and information around the Club will advise all clients to avoid hand to face contact. wash hands frequently and use of anti-viral/bacterial gels.
-This will further reduce risk of infection.
+- Also, any virus picked up by the hands must be transferred to the mouth/eyes/nose for possible infection to occur.
+Signage and information around the Club will advise all clients to avoid hand to face contact.
+Wash hands frequently and use anti-viral/bacterial gels.
+This will further reduce the risk of infection.

 Do enclosed environments of gyms create a higher risk of Covid-19 transmission than other indoor places, such as retail shops, bars or cinemas?

 - No. There is the same chance of catching Covid-19 in all areas indoors.
 The key is keeping social (physical) distancing in place and to follow our cleanliness and aerosolization guidelines when the Club re-opens.